Disaster Relief and Emergency Preparedness

 A First Responder for the Reservations

-PWNA is a first responder for the reservations in its 12-state service area, and evaluates requests from tribes beyond its service area on a case by case basis.
+PWNA is a first responder for the reservations in its 9-priority-states service area, and evaluates requests from tribes beyond its service area on a case by case basis.
 Often, word of disaster needs in remote tribal areas is slow to reach the mainstream, which makes for a slow response to emergency needs, so our organization ensures the tribes know PWNA is a first responder for the reservations.

 Partnering for Disaster Relief and Emergency Preparedness

 PWNA is a member of National VOAD — National Voluntary Organizations Active in Disaster (VOAD) — a national forum “where organizations share knowledge and resources throughout the disaster cycle” to support community readiness and navigation of disasters, ranging from disaster preparation to disaster relief/response, recovery and mitigation.
 The National VOAD coalition includes 50 of America’s most reputable organizations, 55 state/territory VOADS representing local and regional interests, and other members.
 PWNA is active in three state VOAD groups, including South Dakota, Montana and Arizona, and an honorary member of the Mountain West VOAD serving Colorado, Wyoming, Montana, Idaho, Utah, Nevada and New Mexico — states that are home to many of the 60 reservations we serve.